 There are records of sheep being kept on the down from medieval times.
 The hill beneath the Oratory is made of chalk; look out for birdsfoot trefoil and thyme in the short grass of the old quarries.
 The lower ridge leading to the Hoy Monument is made of greensand which has more acid-loving plants like sheep's sorrel and heath bedstraw.
 You may spot old boundary banks.
 The view is west from St Catherine’s Down to Tennyson Down.

 Turn left and go through the gate in the fence by the plinth.
 Turn immediately right and downhill, then right at the T-junction signed C3.
-After 60yds (60m) turn right, and go through two more gates.
-Take a straight line across the field aiming for the right-most gate in the boundary, leading onto a road.
+After 45yds (40m) turn right, and go through two more gates.
+Take a straight line across the field aiming for the right-most gate in the boundary at the right-hand edge of the tree belt, leading onto a road.
 On a clear day you can see Culver Down to the east and Tennyson Down to the west: the full extent of the Island.

 The Hoy Monument